 macOS 12 Monterey was introduced at Apple’s annual Worldwide Developers Conference,

 The macOS 12 Monterey developer beta program started on the same day as the keynote, June 7.
-On the 1st of July, Apple released the public beta of macOS 12 Monterey and will be followed by a release to the general public in the fall, probably around September.
+On the 1st of July, Apple released the public beta of macOS 12 Monterey.
+Its official launch is set to October 25.

 macOS 12 Monterey: here’s how to install the public beta version

 Here’s how to install macOS 12 Monterey public beta:

 - Make a fresh backup of your Mac in case you want to downgrade your device at any point